ascendantsocratic/ascendantsocratic.github.io/pages/climate-change.md

 ### **Droughts**

+Droughts have increased in frequency worldwide and have become more intense [(Hille, 2017;](https://www.nasa.gov/feature/goddard/2016/nasa-finds-drought-in-eastern-mediterranean-worst-of-past-900-years) [Marvel et al., 2019)](https://www.nature.com/articles/s41586-019-1149-8).
+Projections indicate that these will likely increase over time [(Cook et al., 2015)](https://www.science.org/doi/pdf/10.1126/sciadv.1400082).
+Although these projections look at one region of the United States, it seems reasonable to assert similar trends will likely occur in other places given the increased droughts worldwide.
+Increases in droughts that have already occurred have likely caused or contributed to conflict in already unstable regions, with [Kelley et al. (2014)](https://www.pnas.org/content/112/11/3241) finding that the 2007-2010 drought contributed to the conflict in Syria.

 ## **Climate Model Accuracy**

 While it is the case that short-term weather forecasts are bad at predicting future weather events and temperatures, climate models which look in the long-term have been as a whole very accurate at measuring temperature trends over time [(SkepticalScience, 2015;](https://skepticalscience.com/ipcc-global-warming-projections.htm) [Hausfather, 2019)](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2019GL085378).